 Regardless of whether students receive a foreign or domestic transcript from their program, the work they complete abroad will transfer back to UofSC on a pass/fail basis.
 The performance of the student will be evaluated based on the grading scale of the institution that s/he attends.
 Students must earn a grade considered passing by the foreign institution in order to be granted a passing grade at UofSC.

-All students earning transfer credit must meet with their academic department to complete the Study Abroad Approval Form (SAAF), which lists intended requirements to be fulfilled while abroad.
+All students earning transfer credit must meet with their academic department to complete the Education Abroad Approval Form (EAAF), which lists intended requirements to be fulfilled while abroad.
 Once students and advisors have consulted the transfer table and/or the Registrar's Office to determine course equivalency, they can determine applicability of the student's preferred courses.

 Advisors are encouraged to remind students that academic department approval could take up to a week, thus they should not wait until the last minute to submit paperwork.